lucasnad27/about-me/src/data/blog/production-quality-application-backtest-results/index.md

 The majority of our initial data discovery & analysis will occur in [jupyter](https://jupyter.org).

 <infoblock>
-📖 DEFINITION: Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
+📖 Jupyter is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and narrative text.
 </infoblock>

 ![](./jupyter-startup.gif)